-- Traders are responsible for their own rubbish removal into the chute and required to keep the area around the allocated stall clear and safe.
+- Traders are responsible for their own rubbish removal into the chute and required to keep clear and safe the area around the allocated stall.

-- A stall appointed to the tenant cannot be transferred to any other person, nor will there be a right of assignment for any short-term leases subsequently offered.
+- A stall appointed to the Tenant cannot be transferred to any other person, nor is there a right of assignment for any short-term leases subsequently offered.

-- The Council reserves the right to cancel the Scheme with one weeks’ notice.
+- The City council reserves the right to cancel the Scheme with one week's notice.